adligo/tests4ts.ts.adligo.org/README.md

-# tests4j.ts.adligo.org
+# tests4ts.ts.adligo.org
-A small portion of the Tests4j code implemented in Typescript directly.
+A TypeScript testing API with all configuration also in TypeScript.

 ## Install with npm as usual;
 ```